Legowelt: Sound design

 Wolfers has worked with various international synthesizer companies, including Novation (Peak, Summit, and Circuit Tracks), Roland (D-05), and Moog, designing preset patches.
 In 2021, Polyend released a limited Legowelt special-edition stand-alone hardware tracker, which includes more than 5000 customs sounds created by Wolfers, as well as a custom faceplate designed by Wolfers.
 Wolfers also designed sounds for video games such as Next Space Rebels and Hexagroove: Tactical DJ for Nintendo Switch and Xbox.

 Free samples packs

 Since 2013, Legowelt has been making sample packs available for free on his website, to be used by other artists in their productions.
 The sample packs include custom sounds programmed from both well-known and more obscure synthesizers, including the Oberheim Matrix 1000, Roland Jupiter-8, JV-2080, JD-800, Juno-106, Quasimidi Sirius, Kawai K4, Moog Minimoog, E-mu Vintage Pro, Yamaha PSS-380, PSS-795, SY35, Korg Electribe ER-1, Korg Mono/Poly, and several FM synthesizers such as the Yamaha DX100, DX200, TX81Z, DX21, DX7 and DX5.

 Astro Unicorn Radio

-From 2007-2011, Danny Wolfers hosted a radio show titled Astro Unicorn Radio which aired on Intergalactic FM.
+From 2007 to 2011, Danny Wolfers hosted a radio show titled Astro Unicorn Radio which aired on Intergalactic FM.
 The show featured obscure music and interviews with artists such as Ron Morelli, founder of L.I.E.S., and Veronica Vasicka, founder of Minimal Wave Records.